Courses in teaching and learning in higher education

 Due to COVID-19

-Due to COVID-restrictions, AHU’s courses for autumn 2020 will be given as distance education.
+Due to COVID-restrictions, AHU’s courses will be given as distance education.
 If the restrictions are eased, some courses or modules may be given on campus instead.
 Applicants will be informed on any changes.

 Courses in Teaching and Learning in Higher Education (Högskolepedagogik) are a prioritised area of development for LUSEM.
 Continuous development in this field is important both for new and more experienced teachers.